MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

 -   [A subscription to Layout.](../licensing/buy-and-deploy.md) The [!include[pn-layout](../includes/pn-layout.md)] subscription also includes the
     [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-import-tool](../includes/pn-dyn-365-import-tool.md)] for PC.

-    > [!TIP]
-    > You can try Dynamics 365 Layout for free for up to 90 days.
-[Learn more about the free 90-day Dynamics 365 Layout trial](try-layout-free.md).

 -   A [HoloLens](https://www.microsoft.com/hololens) running the [Windows 10 April 2018 Update](https://support.microsoft.com/en-us/help/12643) and/or
     a [Windows Mixed Reality immersive